Distribution-Free Control Charts Based on Runs and Patterns

-Let $X_1,\cdots,X_n$ be a sequence of i.i.d.
-Bernoulli trials with $p_i=P(X_i=1)$.
+Let $X_1,\ldots,X_n$ be a sequence of i.i.d.
+Bernoulli trials with $p=P(X_1=1)$.
 The scan statistic is defined as

-where $S_n(r,t)= \sum_{i=t}^{t+r-1}X_i$ and $r$ is the window size.
-Using the FMCI technique, the exact conditional distributions of scan statistics have been derived by \cite{Fu-Lou-Wu-2012} in a sequence of Bernoulli trials.
-A brief introduction of the FMCI technique is given here.
-This prepares what is needed for the conditional distribution of the longest run in the next section.
-Details can be found in the paper of \cite{Fu-Lou-Wu-2012}.
+where $S_n(r,t)= \sum_{i=t}^{t+r-1}X_i$, and $r$ is the window size. \cite{Fu-Lou-Wu-2012} used the FMCI technique to obtain the exact conditional distributions of scan statistics.

-The distributions of scan statistics is calculated based on the FMCI technique through the dual relationship with the waiting time distribution of a compound pattern.
+Considering a sequence of Bernoulli trials with the two possible outcomes of $\{0,1\}$ and $S_2=\{0,1\}$, let $\Lambda = \cup^{L}_{i=1} \Lambda_i$ be a compound pattern consisting of $L$ simple patterns $\Lambda_1,\Lambda_2,\ldots,\Lambda_L$, where each simple pattern $\Lambda_i$ is composed of a specified sequence of 2 symbols $\{0,1\}$, and the length of $\Lambda_i$ is fixed.
+Denote the waiting time of the first occurrence of the compound pattern $\Lambda$ in a sequence by $W(\Lambda)$.
+The distribution of a scan statistic is calculated based on the FMCI technique through the dual relationship with the waiting time distribution of an associated compound pattern.
 An example is given below.